eBay takes on fashion resale startups with launch of authentication program

 Ebay hasn’t yet disclosed what fees will be associated with the service, either on the buyer or sellers’ side, nor has it announced a launch date.
 The company instead says it’s only piloting the program for the time being, and will initially target high-end fashion items before expanding to other categories.

 The company, of course, already utilizes a number of anti-counterfeit measures, including detection tools, enforcement mechanisms, plus relationships with brands, retailers, and law enforcement, among other things.
-And it has been running its Verified Rights Owner program since 1998, which allows over 40,000 rights owner a means of reporting possible counterfeit goods.
+And it has been running its Verified Rights Owner program since 1998, which allows over 40,000 rights owners a means of reporting possible counterfeit goods.
 Ebay Authenticate is then an extension of these earlier efforts, Chambers explains.

 “This program simply helps our buyers have more confidence on the great, authentic inventory that we have on the site – and enable our sellers to benefit from that confidence,” she says.